Zaid-Ajaj/the-elmish-book/chapters/commands/working-with-http.md

   </div>
 </div>

+The error you see above says: "Access to XMLHttpRequest at https://www.google.com [...] has been blocked by CORS policy: No `Access-Control-Allow-Origin` header is present on the requested resource".

 This goes to say that you should not assume that a web page can access any arbitrary website freely.
-However, there are some external web applications that *do* allow cross-origin HTTP requests, one of which will be very important in this chapter which is the [Hacker News Web API](https://github.com/HackerNews/API).
-Let us give it a try to load the latest top stories:
+However, there are some external web applications that *do* allow cross-origin resource sharing, one of which will be very important in this chapter which is the [Hacker News Web API](https://github.com/HackerNews/API).
+Let us give it a try by requesting the top stories:

 ```fsharp
 xhr.``open``(method="GET", url="https://hacker-news.firebaseio.com/v0/topstories.json?print=pretty")